bigwiv/Biopython-cn/chr14.rst

     6 GCATT
     20 GCATT

-14.4.2??Searching for matches using the PSSM score
+14.4.2  Searching for matches using the PSSM score
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It¡¯s just as easy to look for positions, giving rise to high log-odds
+Itâ€™s just as easy to look for positions, giving rise to high log-odds
 scores against our motif:

 .. code:: verbatim